HE’S moved up effortlessly through the weights, from flyweight to welterweight, inflicting damage and famous defeats at every stop along the way.

-Mayweather famously outpointed Pacquiao in May this year in the contest dubbed ‘The Fight of the Century’.
+Mayweather famously outpointed Pacquiao in the May 2015 contest dubbed ‘The Fight of the Century’.
 However, it turned into a hugely disappointing and dull affair when Pacquiao was comfortably outboxed by Mayweather.
 Financially it broke all records, but did nothing to enhance the reputations of either fighter.

 Pacquiao has thrilled fans the world over with his all-action style and he has captured the imagination of his countrymen, who worship the man who has claimed some form of title recognition in an incredible eight weight divisions.

 They say crime stops in the Philippines when he fights as everyone comes together to watch him in action, and it’s then when the punishment – in the ring – begins.